Skip to contents

 data

 Data frame.
-Usually it is a locked data set.
+Usually it is a data snapshot locked at a milestone.

 alternative

-a character string specifying the alternative hypothesis, must be one of "greater" or "less".
+a character string specifying the alternative hypothesis, must be one of "greater" or "less", i.e., one-sided test is enforced.
 No default value. "greater" means superiority of treatment over placebo is established by an hazard ratio greater than 1.

 scale